openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

         manager Enlightenment itself is not yet released as full release, but the latest snapshot can be found in my repo as well.

-But thatâ€™s it so far: all core libraries are built.
+But that’s it so far: all core libraries are built.
 Nothing more.
 I did not even have
         time to test them yet.

 If you feel adventurous, go, add the repository obs://home:dimstar:Enlightenment to your